High-paying remote jobs are real.

 Not every data job requires advanced math, but stronger data roles do require comfort with numbers, logic, and accuracy.

-If you want less math, consider operations analyst, CRM data assistant, marketing analyst, or reporting coordinator paths.
+If you want less math, consider operations analyst, CRM data assistant, marketing analyst, reporting coordinator, or customer success operations paths.

 Compliance work can be remote and well-paid because rules matter.